 There are many hotels around San Jose Airport with airport transfers included.
 You can read our post “Best hotels near SJO Airport” for recommendations.
 We really like Adventure Inn (we have a 10% discount in the link) but there are plenty of cheap hotels you can read in the post above.

 Other Important Information

 - The $29 exit tax is now included in most of the airline tickets.
 Some airlines do not though (some Canadian and budget airlines).
 You can check the billboard in the check in area to see if you need to pay it.

-- There is a Kolbi stand in baggage claim.
+- There is a Kolbi stand (to get a sim card) in baggage claim.
 This is a telecommunications company and you can buy a Costa Rica sim card there.

-- There is a money exchange in baggage claim as well.
+- There is a money exchange in baggage claim.

 - There is a free Wi-Fi.